j91k/sqlalchemy-challenge/README.md

 ## Climate Analysis and Flask API

 ### Overview
-This project involves climate analysis using SQLite database of weather data for Hawaii.
-The analysis is performed using Python and SQLAlchemy, and the results are displayed via a Flask API.
-The API provides various endpoints to query and retrieve climate data.
+This project involved climate analysis using an SQLite database of weather data for Hawaii.
+The analysis was performed using Python and SQLAlchemy, and the results were displayed via a Flask API.
+The API provided various endpoints to query and retrieve climate data.

 ### Requirements
 - Python 3.8+